 Research commissioned by the South-east Region SEN partnership shows that Therapeutic Storywriting Groups help pupils to process difficult feelings, develop social skills and improve pupils’ engagement with writing.

-Therapeutic Storywriting Groups have been introduced into 35 LAs in England and are a DCSF example of good inclusive practice (SEN IMPACT: Case Study 14).
+Therapeutic Storywriting Groups have been introduced into over 35 LAs in England and are a DCSF example of good inclusive practice (SEN IMPACT: Case Study 14).

 - relationship between emotional and cognitive development;

 - active listening in the context of story work

 - set up and delivery of the 10 week Therapeutic Storywriting intervention

 SEN teachers, SENCOs, inclusion support teachers & school counsellors supporting pupils with BESDs at KS 1 & 2.

 - Book: Therapeutic Storywriting by Dr Trisha Waters, publ.
 David Fulton, 2004